rokubun/jason-docs/docs/manual.md

 In order to use the PaaS API, you will need both the **API key** and **your secret user token**.
-While the API key identifies our PaaS and is common accross all users, the secret token is your ID and will link each process you request with your account.
+While the API key identifies our PaaS and is common across all users, the secret token is your ID and will link each process you request with your account.

 Once in your area, click on the **Software** tab.
 In this tab you will find both the API key and